dimarchi/node-express-blog-exercise/README.md

 # node-express-blog-exercise
-A project exercise done with Node.js and Express.js for the Buutti Javascript Trainee Programme
+A project exercise done with Node.js and Express.js for the Buutti Javascript Trainee Programme.
+An archived repository.

 Simple instructions how to get this work: